EA32/Guide-for-optimizing-SVG-icons-for-fasteners-workbench/SVG_OPTIMIZATION_GUIDE.md

 ![image](https://user-images.githubusercontent.com/116030160/197383516-2e013546-8a8d-4b92-960b-984350077984.png)

-That must decrease *.svg file to 40-60%.
+That must decrease size of *.svg file to 40-60%.

+## 2. Use one solid contur instead fill instrument

+## 3. Remove garbage tags by XML viwer